VedaY28/sage-summer-camp-2026/README.md

 Images are then downloaded from the SAGE object store using `preprocessing/download_images.py`, which authenticates with the SAGE portal token and caches all images locally.
 Files are named by sha1-hashing the image URL.

-### Why SAGE PM2.5 was not used as ground truth

-We originally intended to use the SAGE nodes' own `pm2.5` readings, but after downloading them the data was unusable for all nodes except `W0A4`: the series were either a flat line, physically unrealistic (reporting healthy air during Chicago's worst pollution of the window), or heavily fragmented.
-The median SAGE AQT PM2.5 is ~0.4 µg/m³, while the median PurpleAir reading is ~65 µg/m³ — a major scale discrepancy.
-We instead adopted a single unified ground-truth source, **PurpleAir**.

 ### PurpleAir ground truth

 For each SAGE node we identified the geographically closest PurpleAir station and downloaded the past 14 days of US EPA PM2.5 measurements.
 Raw reference CSVs live in `purple_air_raw_data/` (one per node, e.g. `w0a4.csv`).